 The FMLA allows employees to balance their work and family life by taking reasonable paid or unpaid leave for certain family and medical reasons.

-Eligible employees include faculty and staff who:
+Eligible employees include any employee who:

 - have been employed by the State of Kansas/University in a position for at least 12 months within the last seven years (does not have to be consecutive); and

 - have worked for the State of Kansas/University for at least 1,250 hours in the 12 month period immediately preceding the first day of FMLA qualifying leave.

 Medical Events Qualifying for FMLA Coverage

 Parental Leave: eligible employees may use up to 12 work weeks of leave for the birth of their child or placement of a child through adoption or foster care, and the care of the child upon birth.
 (Leave must be taken within 12 months following the birth or placement.)

 Family Illness: eligible employees may use up to 12 work weeks of leave to care for an employee's family member (defined as parent, legal spouse, son or daughter under 18 or over 18 if incapable of self-care because of a mental or physical disability as defined by the American with Disabilities Act) or